GregoryBWilson/stock-analysis/Written_Report_Challenge2 - WIP.md

 <!-- Summary: In a summary statement, address the following questions.
 What are the advantages or disadvantages of refactoring code?
 How do these pros and cons apply to refactoring the original VBA script? --> As mentioned at the introduction to this report there were a few data related issues that were effectively resolved though my work.
 More importantly, there is a need for better, more complete, information - that is the quest of all consultants analyzing data.
-For example, if it is true that projects who set a low goal are most successful at the beginning, are they also the most likely to fail in production - we don't know because the data is not available.
-We also know nothing about who is funding the campaign, it would be valuable to know which investors are open to what Louis has to offer.
-Most projects are funded at a very low level, unfortunately there are not enough data points to reasonably zoom in on the detail of that range to look for opportunities for Louise.
+What has been done for Steve throughout this project has been of value for him to do a lot of future anaylsis.
+The refactoring of code would really not been of value if this was a one time analysis for Steve and this limited set of tickers was all that were to be review.
+The refactoring effort is clearly of vale as the number of data items increments and the number of time the analysis will be run.
+From my perspective as an programmer this exerisze was of great value as I learnt a lot of tricks that I will use in the future.
+I did notice that the original code was not designed well to make use of arrays and instead used variables that forced writing the the spreadsheet on every interation of the tickers.

 ## 3 Results Summary and Recommendations
 I have discussed a few observations above in the report, but the overall observations are as follows:
-- Louise has a viable ask in terms of financial needs
-- Louise needs to improve her timing so that she hits investors at exactly the right time
-- Louise may wish to look at Great Britain or even Canada as more amenable markets for her play
+- Steve has a valuable tools to help him analysis multiple stock
+- Steve is now aware of the current limitations of his data set
+- Steve is also aware that we can modify the code to permit unstructure dataset
+- He also knows that if it exist we can easily add sheets for different years into the analysis including the ability to select tickers from a list to focus on multi-year analysis of promising investments

-I would recommend that Louise further engage my consulting services to determine if it would be feasible to launch in a geographic market other than the United States.
+I would recommend that Steve further engage my consulting services to determine if it would be feasible better investment opportunities exist in the green engergy sector they may also have an interest in..